laggyDev/Bookstore-Management-System/README.md

 ### Prerequisites

 You need to have Python 3.x installed on your system to run this application.
 Python can be downloaded from the [official website](https://www.python.org/downloads/).

-You need to have pandas 1.2.4 installed on your system to run this application. pandas can be installed from the https://pandas.pydata.org/
+You need to have pandas 1.2.4 installed on your system to run this application. pandas can be installed from https://pandas.pydata.org/

 ### Simple Execution
 download "best-selling-books.csv" and main.py file